-The best way to store them is in a dry and cool place in a covered cookie box.
+The best way to store them is in a dry, cool place in a covered cookie box.
 If the cookies are stored in an airtight container or a plastic bag for too long, they might get too soft.

 No, the dough in this recipe contains a large portion of butter.
 It’s suitable for baking in the oven and not meant for frying.

 The dough needs to be chilled before assembling the cookies.
 If the dough is not cold enough, it will get sticky, and harder to roll out and much harder to form the cookies.
 Also, if the dough is too soft, the cookies might break while baking.

 The empanada cookies will last for at least a month when stored correctly in a dry and cool place.
 You can also store them in the freezer for up to 3 months, packed in an airtight container or a zip-lock bag.
 Baked cookies should be thawed at room temperature.

 - 1.1 cup butter (250 g)

 - 0.75 cup sour cream (180 g)

 - 1 packet baking powder (16 g, optional)

 - pinch of salt